ScottLogic/blog/_posts/2024-09-01-Evolving-with-AI-From-Traditional-Testing-to-Model-Evaluation-I.md

 Traditionally, a test engineer's job involved testing systems where a given input always produced the same output, making results predictable.
 However, with ML, this approach changes.
 ML models are probabilistic, meaning their outputs can vary depending on the training data and some built-in randomness.
 This shift has significantly changed how software testing is done.

-We now need to do more than just check if a system works as expected.
+We now need to do more than just check whether a system works as expected.
 We must also evaluate how well a model performs, whether it's reliable and fair.
 This requires combining traditional testing skills with additional knowledge specific to ML.

 ## Looking at the unique challenges that testing ML models brings